ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 Similarly, I calculated calories out by consulting caloric burn rates for various exersizes based on my weight at the time.
 It is also important to note that the calories out you see in the upcoming data does *not* include calories burned at rest.
 That is, I recorded calories burned from intentional physical activities only.

 I calculated weight using an electronic weighing scale I have at home.

-I later started recording the **Out-In Ratio** which is simply defined as **Calories Out divided by Calories In**.
-I also started tracking my mood which I simply picked as either being **happy, neutral, or sad**.
-This one was definitely the least scientific metric bu nevertheless one which helped me think about why my day went the way that it did.